Wiebem24/Wiebem24/README.md

 - 👋 Hi, I’m @Wiebem24
-- 👀 I'm a student doing their M.Sc. in invasion ecology and adaptive management
+- 👀 I'm a student doing their Ph.D. in invasion ecology and adaptive management

 <!---
 Wiebem24/Wiebem24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.